Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga for seniors.

 If you want to do yoga at home, get a good yoga prop set like this one on Amazon.

-A good prop set like the one above contains all the tools you need for a healthy, successful yoga practice.
+A good prop set like the one above contains all the tools you need for a healthy, successful practice.

 Be sure to take a look at that link above.
-So you have everything you need to successfully practice yoga at home.
+So you have everything you need to successfully practice at home.

 - TIP: If you’re going to do yoga at home, take it easy and support your body with a good yoga chair.